JulioUri/CFD_Numerics-for-the-Maxey-Riley-Equation/README.md

 Additional libraries like [progressbar2](https://pypi.org/project/progressbar2/) may also require installation.

-The Anaconda environment I used during the developing process can be found in the file *base_environment.yml*.
+The Anaconda environment used during the developing process can be found in the file *base_environment.yml*.

 ## Script naming convenction